mohanchalla/node-sample/README.md

-# Steps to run node-sample app run locally
+# Steps to run node-sample app locally
 **Step 1:**

 Create a newtwok with the name wldnet and with bridge driver